redhat-cip/software-factory/docs/testing.rst

  $ git clone http://{sf-gateway}/r/config

 You will find some yaml files related to JJB (Jenkins Job Build) and Zuul.
-There are two specific files that you can modify according to your needs:
+There are two specific files that you can modify according to your needs, these are the demo files and additional files may be created like one by project group for instance:

- - jobs/projects.yaml (JJB)
+* jobs/projects.yaml (JJB)
- - zuul/projects.yaml (Zuul)
+* zuul/projects.yaml (Zuul)

-The other files may be modified by an upgrade of Software Factory and *shouldn't be modified manually*.
+The files starting by a "_" are default settings and they may be modified by an upgrade of Software Factory, thus they *shouldn't be modified manually*.

 Edit jobs/projects.yaml to define jobs for your project. e.g., to get the project "sfstack" created with 2 jobs on Jenkins: